 Castle Rock Season 2 Review: They Come Back

 After season 1, a lot of things about Castle Rock became clear.
 Not anything about the plot, mind you–I’m still not sure what it all meant–but about the town itself.
 Anything seems possible in the borders of the eponymous town and its neighbors, Jerusalem’s Lot and Derry.
-After all, these are the settings for some of Stephen King’s iconic works, including Needful Things, Salem’s Lot, and It.
+After all, these are the settings for some of Stephen King’s iconic works, including Needful Things, Salem’s Lot, The Institute, and It.
 While season 2 shares no characters or storylines with season 1, that spirit–that anything can happen–does carry over.
 So let’s review the Castle Rock season 2 premiere.

 What’s the Season 2 Story?

 While season 1 featured mostly new characters (with one major exception), season 2 kicks off with a few familiar names.
 Most prominently is Annie Wilkes (Lizzy Caplan), who first scared us in Misery.
 When we meet her, though, she’s a younger version.
 She has a teenage daughter, Joy (Elsie Fisher), whom she’s taking to an undetermined location she calls “The Laughing Place.”
 She wrecks their car, though, and they end up stranded in the town of Castle Rock.

 Castle Rock, perhaps surprisingly, is home to a vibrant Somali community.
 This is due, in part, to the machinations of local godfather Pop Merrill (Tim Robbins).
 He was apparently deployed to Somalia and maybe did something bad there.
 Perhaps he’s trying to make amends.
 To that end, he once adopted two Somali teenage siblings.
 They are now the adults Abdi (Barkhad Abdi), who’s following in Pop’s footsteps as a businessman, and Nadia (Yusra Warsama), a doctor.